Urban logo

 Since becoming CEO in 2023, Charmain Manning has helped shape Urban’s next phase of growth – one that balances steady expansion with a renewed focus on culture, wellbeing and therapist experience.

 “You can build a high-performing business without burning people out,” she says.
-“For me, leadership is about being clear, consistent and kind – giving people the space and tools to do their best work, and trusting them to get on with it.”
+“For me, leadership is about giving people the space and tools to do their best work, and trusting them to get on with it.”

 What’s next?